 Flexitarians refer to vegetarians who occasionally eat meat and fish.

 Many adherents of vegetarianism and veganism – former Beatle Paul McCartney and actor Alec Baldwin are two celebrities who happily promote the cause -- regard a flesh-free diet not only as more healthful, but as a more ethical way to live.
 They point to the cruel practices and the high environmental cost of raising animals for food as reasons for excluding meat from the diet.

 Most Americans, however, continue to eat some form of meat or fish.
-Ten percent of people consider themselves to be vegetarians, according to a 2013 Gallup poll.
+Five percent of people consider themselves to be vegetarians, according to a 2018 Gallup poll.